Where is the course delivered?

 What are the progression options?

-You can progress onto our higher level C&G level 3 Furniture Design and Manufacture course, or explore a variety of career opportunities in the Furniture and Woodworking industry.
-Alternatively a foundation degree in Furniture Studies at a specialist Furniture College/University, a BTEC National Diploma in Art, Design and Craft, or any other design based subject dependent on achieving an appropriate level of qualification.
+You could progress to our Level 2 Apprenticeship in Furniture Making, or Level 3 Diploma in Furniture Design & Manufacture course, or explore a variety of career opportunities in the furniture and woodworking industry.
+Alternatively you could enrol on a Foundation Degree in Furniture Studies at a specialist furniture college or university, a National Diploma in Art, Design and Craft, or any other design-based subject dependent on achieving an appropriate level of qualification.